 That’s how I came across Net Speed Monitor for Windows which is essentially a bandwidth monitoring tool.
 Bandwidth monitoring is something that Windows 10 has built-in so that kind of makes such tools pointless.
 But Net Speed Monitor, as you may have guessed, also displays your network speed on the Windows Taskbar.
 The bandwidth monitoring could just be an added bonus, in case you’d like to match the numbers calculated by Windows 10 against something.
-Net Speed Monitor doesn’t work outright on Windows 10 though.
-Here’s how you can install and set it up.
+Net Speed Monitor doesn’t work out right on Windows 10 though.

 - Once you download Net Speed Monitor from the link above you will have a .msi file. if you’re running Windows 7 still (really? why?), double-click on it to install it like you would install a .exe file.